-Three years later, the company has four additional office locations and about to open another.
+Three years later, the company has four additional office locations and is about to open another.

 Now the boss is annoyed.
 Not remembering his past demands, he demands to know why no one’s business address is in the GAL.

 The current email administrator started with the company one year ago.
-Way after someone made the decisions to place the home address in the GAL Business address fields.
-And, this IT professional has to deal with the current reality:
+Way after someone made the decision to place the home address in the GAL Business address fields.
+And this IT professional has to deal with the current reality:

-- Everyone is accustomed to seeing home addresses in the GAL: changing to the business addresses is a scary proposition.
+- Everyone is accustomed to seeing home addresses in the GAL; changing to business addresses is a scary proposition.
 Business users don’t like this type of change.

-- When someone adds a GAL contact to Outlook via the GAL, Outlooks shows a filled-in business address, which in reality is a home address.
+- When someone adds a GAL contact to Outlook via the GAL, Outlook shows a filled-in business address, which in reality is a home address.